FailAcademy/learning/adp-vancouver/_slides/week-05/03-pubsub-security.md

 # Simple Fix: Part 2

-One last step...we must subscribe to our publication within our the HOC wrapping the `App` component:
+One last step... we must subscribe to our publication within our the HOC wrapping the `App` component:

 ```js
 export default createContainer(() => {